compulim/vscode-express/README.md

 ## Preferences

 By default, the Express server is hosted on port 80.
 You can configure it to different port in preferences.
+Settings can be shared when overridden by workspace settings.

 ```js
 // Specifies the port number the Express server should listen to